Project Coordinator: Marina Uzunova

 Planetary Projection invites film projectionists around the world to describe their work and their often idiosyncratic view of film in capsule portraits either written first-hand or composed by local correspondents out of interviews.
 Web surfers will discover a gallery of film “characters” who are not shy about their tastes and opinions when it comes to cinema, each with his or her own peculiar answer to that age-old question: what is cinema?
 Along the way, readers will learn about technical matters and get a rare glimpse of film exhibition practices around the world.

 Our on-line album will gradually form and grow, exploring film projection from every angle: the technical, the philosophical, the aesthetic, the historical, the experimental and even the erotic – it's all here!
 You can help by telling us about projectionists you know or by becoming an informal regional correspondent in search of more projectionists on our behalf.
 For more information, contact project coordinator Marina Uzunova.
 You can also download this one-page PDF description of the project to circulate to people you think might be interested in it.

 Plans are already underway for a book on film projection, a heterogeneous collection of articles by film scholars on the history, theory and practice of projection, from early film to post-film; discussions of cross-cultural projection practices; projectionists' writings; illustrations and more.
 Please contact us to find out more or to submit a proposal.

 Please check back soon, as we are always adding new vignettes as they arrive.
 Have you ever projected film?
 Consider writing a vignette for us.
-We're offering a free copy Jean-Luc Godard's book Introduction to a True History of Cinema and Television to every contributor whose submission is accepted for the project.
+We're offering a free copy of the book by Jean-Luc Godard to every contributor whose submission is accepted for the project.